-In connection with the Quarterly Report on Form 10-Q of Backblaze, Inc. (the "Company") for the quarter ending September 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Gleb Budman, the Chief Executive Officer and Chairperson of the Company, hereby certify, pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to the best of my knowledge and belief that:
+In connection with the Annual Report on Form 10-K of Backblaze, Inc. (the "Company") for the annual period ended December 31, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Gleb Budman, the Chief Executive Officer and Chairperson of the Company, hereby certify, pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to the best of my knowledge that:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended, and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) the Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended, and

-Date: November 10, 2022 /s/ Gleb Budman
+(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Gleb Budman Chief Executive Officer and Chairperson (Principal Executive Officer)
+/s/ Gleb Budman Gleb Budman Chief Executive Officer and Chairperson (Principal Executive Officer)